 Throughout the U.S., there are thousands of beach and shellfish closures or advisories each year due to the presence of harmful marine organisms, chemical pollutants, or algal toxins.
 To address public health threats and benefits from the sea, NOAA scientists and partners are developing and delivering useful tools, technologies, and environmental information to public health and natural resource managers, decision-makers, and the public.
 These products and services include predictions for harmful algal blooms and harmful microbes to reduce exposure to contaminated seafood, and early warning systems for contaminated beaches and drinking water sources to protect and prevent human illness.

 Whales, dolphins, and other marine mammals eat much of the same seafood that we consume, and we swim in shared coastal waters.
 Unlike us, however, they are exposed to potential ocean health threats such as toxic algae or poor water quality 24 hours a day, seven days a week.
 These mammals, and other sentinel species, can shed important light on how the condition of ocean environments may affect human health now and in the future.
 As the principal stewardship agency responsible for protecting marine mammals in the wild, NOAA's Marine Mammal Health and Stranding Response Program supports a network of national and international projects aimed at investigating health concerns.
-One projects is an assessment of the health conditions of dolphins in coastal waters in areas where contaminants may be of concern.
-These assessments involve a veterinary examination, medical sampling, and attachment of radio transmitters that track dolphin movements and help determine contaminant sources.
 This research can not only warn us about potential public health risks and lead to improved management of the protected species, but may also lead to new medical discoveries.